-It is recommended that a throttling valve and a check valve be installed in the discharge line to protect the pump from excessive shock pressure and reverse rotation when it is stopped.
+With high discharge heads, install a throttling valve and a check valve in the discharge line to protect the pump from excessive shock pressure and reverse rotation when it is stopped.

 Bypass Lines

 If it is necessary to permit the escape of air to atmosphere in initial priming or during the repriming cycle, install a bypass line - sized so that it will not affect pump discharge capacity - between the pump and the discharge check valve.
 Since this pump does not use a suction check valve, the discharge end of the bypass line must be submerged in the liquid being pumped in order to maintain suction.